Cosmic Shear constraints from HSC Year 3 with clustering calibration of the tomographic redshift distributions from DESI: Method

-The two-point correlation functions (TPCF) of galaxy shear are denoted $\xi_\pm$ \cite{Li2023_HSCY3_CosmicShear} and are measured on the shear catalog introduced in section \ref{sec:data:hsc}.
+The two-point correlation functions of galaxy shear are denoted $\xi_\pm$ \cite{Li2023_HSCY3_CosmicShear} and are measured on the shear catalog introduced in section \ref{sec:data:hsc}.
 We also follow the same formalism when it comes to likelihood calculation, compared to \cite{Li2023_HSCY3_CosmicShear}.
 The scale cut applied in this analysis is the same as \cite{Li2023_HSCY3_CosmicShear}: $7.1 < \theta < 56.6$ [arcmin] for $\xi_+(\theta)$, and $31.2 < \theta < 248$ [arcmin] for $\xi_+(\theta)$.
-We adopted the same covariance matrix calculated by 1404 mock HSC Y3 catalogs.
+We adopted the same covariance matrix calculated by 1404 mock HSC Y3 catalogs, based on mocks developed by \cite{TakahashiMocksHSC}.
+We note that this is an approximation, since the covariance matrix uses information from the original $n(z)$, and we change the $n(z)$ used in this analysis.
+The covariance modification due to this change is neglected.
 We also apply the same Hartlap factor \cite{Hartlap2008} to the likelihood calculation to account for covariance matrix underestimation due to limited mock catalogs.
 In the HSC Y3 fiducial pipeline, the $S_8$ parameter is not sampled and is instead a computed property from the other sampled parameters.